-In February 2020 Orinda is planning on conducting a survey* of 400 residents on what their opinion is of extending (and doubling) the half cent sales tax.
+In February 2020 Orinda conducted a survey of 400 residents on what their opinion is of extending (and doubling) the half cent sales tax.
+It also asked:

 * Should the 30 miles of roads which are currently maintained by those living on them, home to 1,500 Orinda households, become part of the Orinda public road system?